Where are your pieces made and what are they made of?

 How to care for your leather pieces

 Leather is an organic material that should be cared for and looked after over time.
-Please be aware that pointy/sharp objects can scratch the surface of the leather, especially more naturally processed vegetable tanned leather which is used for a majority of Maragold pieces.
-If your leather wallet, clutch or bag gets scratched, don't fret as the surface of the leather will continue evolving through use and exposure to things like the oils from your skin, sunlight and heat.
+Vegetable tanned leather, which is used for a majority of Maragold pieces, only gets better with time.
+It will develop a beautiful patina and personality over time unique to how you use your piece.
+If your leather wallet, clutch or bag gets scratched, don't fret as the surface of the leather will continue evolving through use and exposure to elements like the oils from your skin, sunlight, heat and humidity.
+Patina is one of the most highly regarded characteristics of vegetable tanned leathers.

-It is best to avoid excessive direct sunlight, exposure to rain and water and oil-based substances as these can stain the leather.
-Please arrange for professional cleaning for stubborn stains
+It is best to avoid excessive direct sunlight, exposure to rain and oil-based substances as these can stain the leather.
+Please arrange for professional cleaning for stubborn stains.

 How to care for your wool pieces

-You can simply use a lint rollers are to remove any unwanted dust or dry stains from the surface of the wool.
-For other staining, use a damp cloth to wipe the wool clean as water will not damage the wool.
+You can simply use a lint roller to remove any unwanted dust or dry stains from the surface of the wool.
+For other staining, use a damp cloth to wipe the wool clean as water will not damage it.
 Please bear in mind that water will stain vegetable tanned leather so refrain from getting any leather details wet.

 What is your shipping policy and how long will my order take to arrive?